-Grammatical terminology continues to be explicitly taught and referred to throughout the Key Stage 5 course.

-Assessment rubrics are explained and referred to frequently throughout the Key Stage 5 course.
+Grammatical terminology continues to be explicitly taught and referred to throughout the KS5 course.
+Assessment rubrics are explained and referred to frequently throughout the KS5 course.
+The key skills of listening, reading, speaking, summarising, essay writing and translation are interweaved throughout the AS course, using a variety of strategies to facilitate language acquisition.

-The key skills of listening, reading, speaking, summarising, essay writing and translation are interweaved throughout the AS course, using a variety of strategies to facilitate language acquisition to allow students to understand and produce work in the target language.
-The students employ a range of techniques acquired throughout Key Stage 4 to facilitate a deeper understanding of lexical and grammatical concepts, enabling them to better communicate in the TL.
-A range of strategies are used throughout Y12 to support the transition between Key Stage 4 and Key Stage 5, promoting familiarisation with the expectations of the A level course and permitting access to the new areas of study - film analysis, essay writing.
-Further guidance is given to enable students to
+variety of strategies to facilitate language acquisition to allow students to understand and produce work in the target language.
+The students employ a range of techniques acquired throughout KS4 to facilitate a deeper understanding of lexical and grammatical concepts, enabling them to better communicate in the TL.
+A range of strategies are used throughout Y12 to support the transition between KS4 and KS5, promoting familiarisation with the expectations of the A level course and permitting access to the new areas of study - film analysis, essay writing.
+Further guidance is given to enable students to understand how to manipulate language independently, which in turn prepares them for the increased rigour of the